HLJ44/HealingCountry/README.md

         URL: https://www.longpaddock.qld.gov.au/silo/gridded-data/
         Timespan: 1889 - 2025
          Access Gridded Data: Gridded data are available for a range of variables in NetCDF and GeoTiff formats.
-The NetCDF datasets are arranged in annual blocks where each file contains all of the grids for the selected year and variable
+The NetCDF datasets are arranged in annual blocks where each file contains all of the grids for the selected year and variable.

   <img width="696" height="407" alt="image" src="https://github.com/user-attachments/assets/61ffae56-18c7-4932-a195-539689f19b0c" />